Deliver “Delight and Passion” to people

 ANTEPRIMA Ginza, ANTEPRIMA Casa Cucina

-<Project Summary> This flagship store opened along Ginza Miyuki-dori and is one of the largest in Japan.
-The store, which consists of three floors from the basement to the second floor, is also home to the brand's first restaurant business, "ANTEPRIMA CASA CUCINA."
-The first floor is home to ANTEPRIMA/Wirebags and ANTEPRIMA/Mist, the collection line ANTEPRIMA on the second floor, and ANTEPRIMA CASA CUCINA on the basement floor, creating a flagship store that offers a wide range of worldviews from fashion to food and drink. <Client's Challenge> The challenge for the brand's first restaurant business, "ANTEPRIMA CASA CUCINA," was to create a home-like space that would allow customers to visit as if they were visiting a friend's house, and that would reflect the identity of creative director Izumi Ogino.
-In addition, the first and second floors were designed to retain the elements of the new store concept design that we created together in Roppongi, and were designed to create a space that would allow customers to feel the brand image of continuing to propose a sophisticated style backed by high-quality materials and solid technical skills, with the concept of Simple, Sophisticated yet Sexy. <Solution> At ANTEPRIMA CASA CUCINA, we placed a chef's counter and a large U-shaped counter at the center of the store, as a mechanism for naturally generating conversation between the chef and customers and creating a warm space as if they were visiting a friend's house.
-We also incorporated furniture and fixtures that we had selected in Italy with our customers into the space, creating a space that felt like home.
-On the first and second floors, just like in Roppongi, we created a sophisticated and high-quality space with artistic fixtures and the curved beauty created by natural wood as accents. <Our project members> [Direction] Ryu Kosaka [Sales and project management] Hisayasu Takenaka, Hiroyuki Iizumi, Hiroya Matsumaru, Taisuke Kawagishi [design, layout] Minehito Yoshimura [Production and construction] Masayuki Tabata, Akihiro Yoshida
+<Project Overview> This is the largest flagship store in Japan, which opened along Ginza Miyuki Street.
+This store, which spans three floors from the basement to the second floor above ground, also houses the brand's world-first restaurant business, "ANTEPRIMA CASA CUCINA".
+The first floor features Anteprima/Wirebag and Anteprima/Misto, the second floor features the Anteprima collection line, and the basement floor houses Anteprima Casa Cucina, creating a flagship store that proposes a wide range of worldviews from fashion to food and beverage. <Client's Challenges> The challenge for "ANTEPRIMA CASA CUCINA," the brand's world-first restaurant business, was to create a home-like space that embodies the identity of Creative Director Izumi Ogino, where customers can feel as if they are visiting a friend's house.
+Furthermore, the 1st and 2nd floors inherit elements of the new store concept design created together in Roppongi, and based on the concept of Simple, Sophisticated, yet Sexy, the goal was to create a space where customers could feel the brand image throughout the entire store, proposing a refined style backed by high-quality materials and reliable technical skills. <Solution> At "ANTEPRIMA CASA CUCINA," a chef's counter and a U-shaped large counter were placed at the center of the store to create a warm space where conversations between the chef and customers naturally arise, making it feel like visiting a friend's house.
+In addition, furniture and fixtures that were carefully selected on a trip to Italy with the customers were incorporated into the space to create a home-like atmosphere.
+On the 1st and 2nd floors, as in Roppongi, artistic fixtures and the curved beauty created by natural wood were used as accents to create a refined and high-quality space. <Our Project Members> [Direction] Ryu Kosaka [Sales & Project Management] Hisayasu Takenaka, Hiroyuki Iizumi, Hiroya Matsumaru, Taisuke Kawagishi [design, layout] Minehito Yoshimura [Production & construction] Masayuki Tabata, Akihiro Yoshida

 #Urban & Retail